KilianMYSPRO/gymFamily/walkthrough.md

 - Added safety checks to ensure the workout tracker loads correctly even if data is missing.
 - Fixed crashes caused by missing icon imports (`ArrowLeft`, `Save`).

+### 9. Data Backup & Restore
+- Added a **Data Management** section in the Profile tab.
+- **Export Backup**: Allows you to download your entire profile, workout history, and settings as a JSON file.
+- **Import Backup**: Allows you to restore your data from a JSON file.
+- This enables you to transfer your data between devices (e.g., from mobile to desktop) manually.

 ## Verification Results

 ### Manual Verification